New leadership moves, recognition, and achievement.

 Kent McClure, DVM, JD, chief advocacy officer for the AVMA, was elected as the organization’s new assistant executive vice president.
 McClure first joined the AVMA in 2017 as chief government relations officer.

 “I’m honored to continue to serve and advocate for the veterinary profession in this expanded capacity.
-I am deeply appreciative of the ongoing support I have received from the board and AVMA’s CEO and executive vice president, Dr Janet Donlin,” said McClure in an AVMA news release.2
+I am deeply appreciative of the ongoing support I have received from the board and AVMA’s CEO and executive vice president, Dr Janet Donlin,” McClure said in an AVMA news release.2

 Heidi Reesnik, VMD, PhD, DACVS-LA.
 (Image courtesy of UC Davis School of Veterinary Medicine)

-Reesnik specializes in the pathophysiology and treatment of musculoskeletal disease, including osteoarthritis, tendinopathy, and fracture.
+Reesink specializes in the pathophysiology and treatment of musculoskeletal disease, including osteoarthritis, tendinopathy, and fracture.
 According to UC Davis, her team aims to advance the development of One Health therapeutic design and strategies focused on restoring cartilage health, improving comfort, and prolonging joint longevity and patient mobility for human and animal patients.

 “I’ve already met with researchers at the medical school to discuss how we can work together in researching similarities between horses, dogs, and humans.
-Collectively, we can learn more about the commonalities of joint disease in terms of identifying biomarkers, monitoring disease progression, and guiding targeted treatments,” said Reesnik in a university report.3
+Collectively, we can learn more about the commonalities of joint disease in terms of identifying biomarkers, monitoring disease progression, and guiding targeted treatments,” Reesink said in a university report.3

 References